dhis2/wow-backend/guides/git_commit_messages.md

 2. **Start the message with a prefix:** Start with a prefix in lower-case followed by colon.
 Try to use one of the following prefixes: `feat: `, `fix:`, `chore:`, `ci:`, `docs:`, `refactor:`, `perf:`, `test:`.

-3. **Refer to Jira issue:** Include a reference to a Jira issue as often as possible in the commit message.
+3. **Refer to Jira issue:** Include a reference to a Jira issue as often as possible in the subject or body of the commit message.
 Specify the issue ID in brackets, e.g. like this: [DHIS2-6299].

 3. **Capitalize the subject line:** Write proper English and being all subject lines with a capital letter.
 For example use  "Introduced performance boost option", not "introduced performance boost option".